top of page

 2. **Charles Hurst Specialist Cars**: Based in Belfast, they provide services for classic and vintage cars, including maintenance, repairs, and restorations.

+3. **McMillan Specialist Cars**: Located in Lisburn, they offer a range of services for classic cars, including mechanical repairs and restorations.
 It's always a good idea to contact these garages directly to discuss your specific needs and ensure they have experience with the Sunbeam Alpine.

 Racing

-Yes, the Sunbeam Alpine (1953-1955) did compete in races, particularly in rally events.
+The Sunbeam Alpine (1953-1955) did compete in races, particularly in rally events.
 Here are some notable instances:

 1. **Alpine Rally (Coupe des Alpes)**: The Sunbeam Alpine had its first competitive outing in the July 1953 Coupe des Alpes.
 The new car won the Coupe des Dames (Sheila van Damm) and, without losing any marks, four Coupes des Alpes driven by Stirling Moss, John Fitch, G. Murray-Frame, and Sheila van Damm.